nicolegooden/rancid-tomatillos/README.md

 ## Tech Used:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Rancid Tomatillos is the first project that we have attempted incorporating the React Framework and the Jest Testing Library.
+Rancid Tomatillos implements React, React Testing Library, and Jest.
 We used React Router so that we could have a Single Page Application with the user experience of multiple pages.
-Our workflow was managed with git, using github for the repository and the project board with our issue tickets to allow for collaborative project planning.
+Our workflow was managed with git, using GitHub for the repository and the project board with our issue tickets to allow for collaborative project planning.
-Since we are working remotely during the Covid pandemic, we used Slack for daily messages and to share links and snippets of code, and Tuple to share screens and for paired programming.
+Since we are working remotely, we have used Slack for daily messages and to share links and snippets of code; Tuple has been utilized to share screens and pair.

-## Here is the App in action!
+## Rancid Tomatillos in action!
 ![User logs in and displays movies, rates movies and navigates to detail page](https://media.giphy.com/media/EkwCg8BYQc8gGrXGtf/giphy.gif)

 ## Setup / Installation